mesosphere/marathon/docs/docs/cfs.md

 1. Create or modify the file `/var/lib/dcos/mesos-slave-common` on each agent node; Add or set the line `MESOS_CGROUPS_ENABLE_CFS=false`.

 1. Restart the Mesos agent process with `sudo systemctl restart dcos-mesos-slave`.
 Note, if this is done prior to installing the Mesos agent it will pick up the configuration automatically.

+1. After restarting all of the Mesos agents, restart all tasks.
+Restarting the agent won’t cause the tasks to restart but they also won’t pick up the new setting so need to be restarted.